Kyler-C1/IC_Lab/Usage.md

 #### MATLAB Version

-It is strongly recommended that the development team's machines, lab machines, and any other machines used in the process of developing the dashboard are running the same version of matlab, major and minor.
+It is strongly recommended that the development team's machines, lab machines, and any other machines used in the process of developing the dashboard are running the same version of MATLAB, major and minor.
 While possible to save models as a previous version, this complicates the process of collaboration and simply downloading and installing the latest version for all machines would solve this headache.